 Water is a movie that throws light on intersectionality at many instances.
-Gulaabi is a eunuch pimp played extraordinarily by Raghubir Yadav.
-A eunuch working as a pimp depicts the harsh reality of a trans person’s life.
-It also compels us to ask ourselves how little transgender lives have changed in the last century with sex work and begging has remained being their staple employment.
+Gulaabi is a transgender pimp played extraordinarily by Raghubir Yadav.
+A transgender person working as a pimp depicts the harsh reality of a trans person’s life.
+It also compels us to ask ourselves how little transgender people’s lives have changed in the last century with sex work and begging has remained being their staple employment.

 Casteism is also showcased in the entire movie.
 Even among widows, Brahmin widows were given prominence and respect.
 It was believed that Brahmin men can sleep with whomever they want and the women they sleep with are blessed.

 Though the movie revolves around their love story, the soul of the movie remains Shakuntala’s awakening, her inner struggle between faith and conscience.